Introduction

 Item Name Variable Name Description Values

-Crash Date COLLISION_DATE the date when the crash occurred
+Crash Date COLLISION_DATE The date when the crash occurred (YYYYMMDD)

-Crash Time COLLISION_TIME the time when the crash occurred (24 hour time) Data may appear with no leading zero(s).
+Crash Time COLLISION_TIME The time when the crash occurred in 24 hour military time.
+Unknown time is coded as 2500-2559.
+(24 hour time) Data may appear with no leading zero(s).

 • 1 - Monday